Caruychen/42Hive-roger-skyline-1/README.md

 When a line in the service’s log file matches the failregex in its filter, the defined action is executed for that service. ignoreregex patterns to filter out what is normal server activity.

-Restart service by sudo ufw reload and sudo service fail2ban restart to apply settings *command to debug fail2ban: /usr/bin/fail2ban-client -v -v start Activate fail2ban sudo systemctl enable fail2ban
+4. Restart service by sudo ufw reload and sudo service fail2ban restart to apply settings
+	* command to debug fail2ban: /usr/bin/fail2ban-client -v -v start
+5. Activate fail2ban `sudo systemctl enable fail2ban`
-Check status of fail2ban: sudo systemctl status fail2ban *You can an also see the rules added by Fail2Ban by running the following command: sudo iptables -L Tested with failed ssh login attempts against 10.11.201.251 and checking that it shows on the log file: tail -f /var/log/fail2ban.log And by checking all of the banned ssh actions sudo fail2ban-client status sshd
+6. Check status of fail2ban: sudo systemctl status fail2ban
+	* You can an also see the rules added by Fail2Ban by running the following command: sudo iptables -L
+7. Tested with failed http login attempts and checking that it shows on the log file: tail -f /var/log/fail2ban.log And by checking all of the banned ssh actions sudo fail2ban-client status sshd
-Tested to spam website (reduce maxretry first) and it should show on the log /var/log/fail2ban.log